 The CMDB provides information to help the incident management team isolate the source of the problem more quickly.
-The better system administrators or application managers track some pieces of the information, or recall the last time this incident occurred, but they still don’t have the complete picture that enables them to deal with new kinds of incidents.
-With configuration management data, the same IT manager simply looks at a few servers and/or applications that are down, and quickly sees that they are all related to the same router.
+The better system administrators or application managers track some pieces of the information or recall the last time this incident occurred, but they still don’t have the complete picture that enables them to deal with new kinds of incidents.
+With configuration management data, the same IT manager simply looks at a few servers and/or applications that are down and quickly sees that they are all related to the same router.
 With an accurate CMDB, the source of the incident can be isolated quickly, and then details about the failing component, such as software and firmware levels, can be viewed.

 Having configuration data in place can literally cut hours off the time it takes to resolve a complex incident.
 The CMDB - or more specifically, the information it contains—is equally important to change management.
 A change review board might be reviewing tens or even hundreds of potential changes in a meeting.
 On the surface it might look like approving two changes for two separate business applications would be unrelated tasks, and both might get approved.

 By looking at an accurate CMDB, however, the change board can quickly see that both applications depend on the same database server, and one change record has asked to have the server backed up while the other change record has asked to have the same database server taken out of service.
-Clearly both changes cannot be implemented at the same time; but without configuration management data, these conflicts can be all too common.
-In the security domain, when vulnerability is uncovered, it becomes vital to understand exactly what applications and infrastructure components are exposed.
+Clearly, both changes cannot be implemented at the same time; but without configuration management data, these conflicts can be all too common.
+In the security domain, when a vulnerability is uncovered, it becomes vital to understand exactly what applications and infrastructure components are exposed.
 If the IT manager needs to go through an inventory exercise to find the affected components, the company is left vulnerable far too long, and even then some significant relationships might be missed.

 Accurate configuration data allows everyone to understand exactly how serious the vulnerability is and quickly plan the level of effort required to secure the environment.
 Or consider the application software manager who is tasked with platform conversion.
 All Visual Basic applications must be converted to C# to meet new corporate standards.
 But this task is impossible without an accurate inventory of which applications exist, and details about which of these are written in Visual Basic.
 Many key decisions in the release management domain are affected by configuration management information.